 All you need is a well written little bio and a link to your website or blog where your books are advertised.

-You can even be more direct, and have a link to your Amazon Author page.
+There, you can even be more direct and have a link to your Amazon book page.

 If people are interested in what you have to say, they will go looking for your books.

 People buy books because they are interested in certain topics and genres.
-Not one has every bought a book because they were told to do so.
+Not one has ever bought a book because they were told to do so.

 Building your author brand is a little like starting your own newspaper.

 Yes, they carry a little advertising of course, but they are all about delivering great content.
-Without it, no one would bother reading a newspaper.
+Without content, no one would bother reading a newspaper.

-So sure, share a mention of your books from time to time, but make sure there is a heap of quality content in between.
+So sure, share a mention of your books from time to time, but make sure you are providing a heap of top quality content in between.